patrickangeles/cdh-maven-archetype/README.txt

--- TODO: Edit this README --

-Did some twiddling around with Maven archetypes and catalogs.
-You can now create a template hadoop executable jar that has a Driver with two MapReduce jobs: wordcount based on the old *.mapred.* API, and the same wordcount based on the new *.mapreduce.* API.
+You can create a template hadoop executable jar that has a Driver with two MapReduce jobs: wordcount based on the org.apache.hadoop.mapred API, and the same wordcount based on the org.apache.hadoop.mapreduce API.

-Here's how you do it (you'll need a recent if not latest version of Maven installed):
+Here's how you do it (you'll need a recent version of Maven installed):

 $ mvn archetype:generate -DarchetypeCatalog=http://cdh-maven-repo.googlecode.com/svn/trunk/archetype-catalog.xml
 [INFO] Scanning for projects...